roboticslab-uc3m/installation-guides/install-jr3.md

 ## Troubleshooting JR3

-If green LEDs are off after switching on the PC and "jr3pci_driver" does not appear after doing lsmod, try in the jr3 directory (on manipulation PC: `/home/teo/repos/LoliRepo/jr3/jr3pci-linux-0.5/`) and see README_loli.
+If green LEDs are off after switching on the PC and `jr3pci_driver` does not appear after doing `lsmod`, try in the jr3 directory (on manipulation PC: `/home/teo/repos/LoliRepo/jr3/jr3pci-linux-0.5/`) and see README_loli.

 If it is due to a kernel upgrade, sometimes this works: